 Government spying and malware may be taking up the bulk of the privacy conversations these days, but there’s one type of virus that’s been silently infecting computers: spyware.
 Spyware is a type of computer virus that hides on your computer or mobile device, records your private data and sends that information back to whoever created it or monitors it.
 The tricky thing about spyware—and what separates it from the growing threat of ransomware—is the fact that spyware is designed to both install discretely and operate silently in the background.
 However, you can remove spyware for free with a variety of tools, including some highly functional virus scanners from big names in the industry.

-- 3 Best single-use spyware removal tools
+Best free spyware removal tools

 There are a plethora of free spyware removal tools out there.
 Many free spyware tools target specific types of spyware and can easily get part of the job done.
 However, most are designed to provide more holistic spyware removal.
 Nevertheless, some forms of spyware can be extremely aggressive and block removal attempts, meaning you may find yourself needing a more specialized spyware removal tool alongside those that attempt to remove all types of malware.